TritonDataCenter/containerpilot/docs/10-lifecycle.md

 ## What is a watch?

-A watch is a configuration of a service to watch in Consul.
+A watch is a configuration of a service to monitor in Consul.
 The watch monitors the state of the service and emits events when the service becomes healthy, becomes unhealthy, or has a change in the number of instances.
 Note that a watch does not include a behavior; watches only emit the event so that jobs can consume that event.

 ## How do events trigger jobs?